It’s not an adventure if you’re not miserable. ~Unknown

 - As we were having regular bouts of diarrhea, our bodies lost lots of minerals and couldn’t recuperate.
 We grew weaker, resulting in yet another diarrhea bout.
 Another traveler advised us to take multivitamins.
 Not for the vitamins (you generally eat enough fruits) but exactly to give ourselves those minerals.
 We noticed the difference within a week.

 - To avoid dehydration, Ors rehydration (ORS, find it here) is a perfect product.
 It’s a simple mixture of water, salt and sugar which helps to prevent dehydration.
-You can buy ORS as packages or make it yourself.
-WHO suggests dissolving half a small spoon of salt and six level small spoons of sugar in one liter of safe water.
+You can buy ORS as packages or make it yourself (Goggle is your friend).

 What Do We Do in Case of Diarrhea?